TarotSchema/codex/README.md

 ## 🧠 For LLMs and AI Prompt Authors

-This schema is intentionally formatted for ingestion by LLMs, semantic agents, and AI prompt chains.
+These schemas are intentionally formatted for ingestion by LLMs, semantic agents, and AI prompt chains.
 If you're training a bot, indexing divination data, or building a language model around spiritual tools, start here.

 ---